Table of Contents

 These are known as Nyboder houses and were originally built to serve as navy barracks.

 Today, however, they’ve become a quaint and unusual architectural site.
-People still live in these homes and you can even stay in one if you look on Airbnb.
+People still live in these homes and you can even stay in one if you look on VRBO.

 Papirøen – Paper Island